freehaha/myo4l/README.md

 git clone https://github.com/freehaha/myo4l.git
 cd myo4l
 npm install
+npm run build # to generate the js files
 ```

 Normally the scanning requires root privileges but you can grant the `hci-ble` binary with permission by using this command